Apple Newton: Emulation

-Development
+Software development

 Programs have been written for the Newton since its cancellation, including an RSS reader.

 In popular culture

-The Apple Newton and its poor handwriting recognition was lampooned on the episode of The Simpsons titled "Lisa on Ice" in 1994.
+The Apple Newton and its poor handwriting recognition was lampooned on season six Simpsons episode "Lisa on Ice", when Kearney (one of the three teenaged thugs/school bullies) tells Dolph to take a memo on his Newton to "Beat up Martin," and the message comes up as "Eat up Martha", to which a frustrated Kearny throws the Newton away in disgust, hitting Martin Prince.

 In the 1995 anime series Neon Genesis Evangelion, handheld devices modeled on the Newton can be seen multiple times, serving various internal functions within NERV.

 In the 1995 film Under Siege 2: Dark Territory, the main character Casey Ryback (Steven Seagal) connects an Apple Newton PDA to the telephone network of the hijacked train on which the film is set, and sends a fax to his workplace, which is then forwarded to Admiral Bates, Ryback's contact at the Pentagon.
 The hijackers subsequently discover and hack the Newton, thus learning of Ryback's presence on the train.

 In the 1998 interactive video game The X-Files Game, the main character uses an Apple Newton to make notes, read e-mail and navigate the different locations of the game.

 During Apple's March 21, 2016, keynote conference, a celebration video called "40 Years in 40 Seconds" was unveiled.
 The video featured flashing text of names from Apple's most notable products and taglines in their forty-year history, including Newton.
 However, in Newton's case, it was the only name depicted in the video being explicitly scratched out, mimicking how users deleted text on the device, and referencing the full cancellation of the product line.

 In the TV series For All Mankind season 3, episode 1, an alternative 1992 history Newton MessagePad with backlit (possibly color) display is shown at a briefing scene.